Flowers and Foliage that Last Out of Water

 A moisture sealant product like Crowning Glory can extend the life of your flowers and leaves—try it if you haven’t!

-You can't guarantee the life of any botanical.
-Longevity can vary based on the time of year, the age of the plant, weather conditions, event location and/or climate control and more.
+Overall, you can't guarantee the life of any botanical.
+The plants that do well out of water can vary based on the time of year, the age of the plant, weather conditions, event location and/or climate control and more.
 If it’s critical that something lasts for several hours, always test it ahead of time to make sure it will perform well for the event.